TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 Check out your app in the browser.
 You should be to perform the simple addition described above.

-As you use the app you’ll probably notice changes that you'd like to make.
+As you use the app you'll probably notice changes that you'd like to make.
 You might also notice that errors like giving `foo` as an input are not handled well.
 To fix this let's apply some reloading and stacktrace middleware.

 Start by including the appropriate Ring middlewares into the `adder.core` namespace definition: